laravel/nova-docs/1.0/search/global-search.md

 ```

 :::tip Displaying Avatar in Search Results

-You may also display resource's avatar next to the title in the search result by adding the [Avatar](./../resources/fields.md#avatar-field) field on the resource.
+You may also display resource's "avatar" next to the title in the search result by adding an [Avatar](./../resources/fields.md#avatar-field) field to the resource.
 :::

 #### Subtitles